Urgent Telephone Weekends : 01233 331111

 Major Emergency Planning

 A 'major emergency' can cause death, injury or serious disruption to normal life for large numbers of people.
-The scale and/or duration of the emergency means that public services can no longer operate under their normal conditions and they have to put in place special arrangements to deal with it.
+The scale and duration of the emergency may mean that public services can no longer operate under their normal conditions special arrangements are needed to be put in place to deal with it.

 All of the council's staff take part in emergency planning, training and emergency exercises.